SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 It is often necessary to wrap code over multiple lines when writing for a fixed-width medium.
 The rules below define a consistent approach for line-wrapping in any medium.

-The appropriate line length to use for line wrapping will depend on the writing context.
+The appropriate line length to use for line wrapping depends on context.
 Writing code for a WWDC slide (c.
 75 characters) is different from writing for PDF (c.
 65 characters), which is different again from online documentation.